He Jiankui affair: Effects of mutations

 It is an established fact that C-C chemokine receptor type 5 (CCR5) is a protein essential for HIV infection of the white blood cells by acting as co-receptor to HIV.
 Mutation in the gene CCR5 (called CCR5Δ32 because the mutation is specifically a deletion of 32 base pairs in human chromosome 3) renders resistance to HIV.
 Resistance is higher when mutations are in two copies (homozygous alleles) and in only one copy (heterozygous alleles) the protection is very weak and slow.
 Not all homozygote individuals are completely resistant.
 In natural population, CCR5Δ32 homozygotes are rarer than heterozygotes.
 In 2007, Timothy Ray Brown (dubbed the Berlin patient) became the first person to be completely cured of HIV infection following a stem cell transplant from a CCR5Δ32 homozygous donor.

 He Jiankui overlooked these facts.
 Two days after Lulu and Nana were born, their DNA were collected from blood samples of their umbilical cord and placenta.
 Whole genome sequencing confirmed the mutations.
 However, available sources indicate that Lulu and Nana are carrying incomplete CCR5 mutations.
 Lulu carries a mutant CCR5 that has a 15-bp in-frame deletion only in one chromosome 3 (heterozygous allele) while the other chromosome 3 is normal; and Nana carries a homozygous mutant gene with a 4-bp deletion and a single base insertion.
 He therefore failed to achieve the complete 32-bp deletion.
 Moreover, Lulu has only heterozygous modification which is not known to prevent HIV infection.
 Because the babies' mutations are different from the typical CCR5Δ32 mutation it is not clear whether or not they are prone to infection.
-There are also concerns about adverse effect called off-target mutation in CRISPR/Cas9 editing and mosaicism, a condition in which many different genetic lines develop in the same embryo.
+There are also concerns about an adverse effect called off-target mutation in CRISPR/Cas9 editing and mosaicism, a condition in which many different genetic lines develop in the same embryo.
 Off-target mutation may cause health hazards, while mosaicism may create HIV susceptible cells.
 Fyodor Urnov, Director at the Altius Institute for Biomedical Sciences at Washington, asserted that "This [off-target mutation] is a key problem for the entirety of the embryo-editing field, one that the authors sweep under the rug here," and continued, "They [He's team] should have worked and worked and worked until they reduced mosaicism to as close to zero as possible.
 This failed completely.
 They forged ahead anyway."